Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Constant mean curvature surfaces in Riemannian manifolds with scalar curvature bounds

 Then since each $\varphi_i$ is in the sphere they satisfy $\sum_{i=1}^3 \varphi_i^2 =1$ then adding we obtain

 Then we obtain the inequality (\ref{inequ0}) obtained under the assumption of $(i)$

 then just as before, we obtain:

 and since $H$ is constant $\mathrm{Sc}^{\Sigma} $ is also a positive constant with $\mathrm{Sc}^{\Sigma} = \frac{1}{2}H^2$ , in particular $ \mathrm{Sc}^{\Sigma} = \frac{2}{r^2}$ where $r$ is the area radius of $\Sigma$.
 Now with this, we can apply the rigidity result of Theorem \ref{rigiditybrown} (Brown-York mass).
 Since the Gauss curvature is constant and positive, $\Sigma$ is isometric to the round sphere of radius $r$, hence its isometric embedding into $\mathbb{R}^3$ is the standard sphere and $H_0= \frac{2}{r}$.
-Then since also $H=\frac{2}{r} $ by Theorem \ref{rigiditybrown} we have our result. \end{proof} \begin{remark} The same conclusion holds if $\partial\Omega$ has finitely many connected components and one component $\Sigma$ satisfies the hypotheses of Theorem~\ref{rigiCMCext}.
-Assume that all other boundary components have positive Gaussian curvature and positive mean curvature with respect to the outward normal.
-Then Theorem~\ref{rigiditybrown} implies that equality in \eqref{inequbrown} can occur only if $\partial\Omega$ is connected.
-Consequently, $\Omega$ is isometric to a Euclidean ball. \end{remark} We can generalize this result to higher dimensions under assumption $(i)$. \begin{theorem} Let $(M,g)$ be a Riemannian manifold of dimension $n \geq 3$ with nonnegative scalar curvature.
-Let $\Sigma \subset M$ be a closed hypersurface of constant mean curvature $H \geq 0$, such that its second variation of area satisfies
+Then since also $H=\frac{2}{r} $ by Theorem \ref{rigiditybrown} we have our result. \end{proof} We can generalize this result to higher dimensions under assumption $(i)$. \begin{theorem} Let $(M,g)$ be a Riemannian manifold of dimension $n \geq 3$ with nonnegative scalar curvature.
+Let $\Sigma \subset M$ be a closed, connected hypersurface of constant mean curvature $H \geq 0$ with respect to a unit normal $\nu$, such that its second variation of area satisfies

 Then